 The study is organised by the TUDCA-ALS Consortium formed by ten EU partner organisations, led by the research group of Prof. Alberto Albanese, Head of Neurology at Humanitas Mirasole Spa, Italy and is funded by a € 5.6 million funding grant from the European Commission Horizon 2020 Programme.

-Professor Albanese says “I am excited to announce that the TUDCA-ALS clinical trial has recruited its first participant in Italy and am looking forward to the trial rolling out across the European network of participating centres in
+Professor Albanese says “I am excited to announce that the TUDCA-ALS clinical trial has recruited its first participant in Italy and am looking forward to the trial rolling out across the European network of participating centres in the coming months.”

 The aim of the trial is to determine whether the drug TUDCA (Tauroursodeoxycholic Acid) in combination with riluzole can slow disease progression.